- Education and Science»

 Of course, it'd be lovely to have a great job just a thirty-second walk from your apartment, but this isn't always possible.
 Make sure you're willing to travel, either by bus or bike, to get to work.
 Decent jobs might be available and not already taken by your fellow students simply because it's a few miles away.

-In York, there was a shopping mall called the McArthur Glen Designer Outlet.
+In York, for example, there was a shopping mall called the McArthur Glen Designer Outlet.
 There were plenty of part-time jobs in shops and restaurants available there, but because it was four miles from the town centre, hardly any students worked there at all.
 Expand your range of places you're willing to go, and the possible job list will get longer.

 If there's a bus service in your university town, check if there are special deals for students, such as discounts or cards.